 Unlike American Sea Glass, English Sea glass from this small location, most of this glass was never made into a final product.
 Our glass originated as bottles and jars broken and tossed into the sea.
 English sea glass were lumps of molten glass, pontil rods, broken end of day pieces and chunks of leftover end of day glass.

-were the main product.
+Between the period of 1870 and 1930, a glass factory stood on the cliff in this small sea side town.
+When glass production first started, they specialized in decorative housewares for the Victorian market.
+Vases, bowls and frilly and colorful glass wares were the main product.
 A nearby glass museum houses some of the treasures still.
 Through the life of the factory, they made everything from bottles for ale, television tubes and scientific glass though decorative glass remained the largest (and most colorful) glass product.

 The area was prime for glass making and even has Roman glass dating even further back.
 Coal mining on the hillsides and mines provided fuel for the kilns, a harbor in the center of town, provided the transportation to ship their products elsewhere.
+At the end of the day, the glass blowers and kiln workers would be given left over glass to ply their art.
+These pieces were taken home, given as gifts and even sold at market.

 Many of these were known as whimsies and included items though beautiful, were impractical.
 Items such as glass canes (photo of glass cane sea glass piece to come) glass pipes glass dumps (paperweights with blown designs inside) and other assorted pieces.
 Locally there was an item called a "pitchy dobber" a flat pressed glass pieces used by girls to play a version of hop scotch. (see photo right, glass canes and pipes ).
 Many of these items did not make it into homes as they were broken in production.
 These then too were cast into the North Sea to become our sea glass treasures and can still be found on this beach today.